 Assault Offences | Have you been charged with assault?

 Dribbin & Brown Criminal Lawyers regularly appear for clients charged with assault offences.
 We have offices in Melbourne CBD, Ringwood, Dandenong, Ballarat, Frankston, Geelong and Moorabbin and routinely appear in the Courts representing clients charged with assault.

-An assault occurs where person (A) either, intentionally or recklessly applies force to person (B), or intentionally or recklessly causes person (B) to apprehend that force will be applied, in circumstances where person (A) has no lawful excuse for their conduct.
+An assault occurs where person (A) either, intentionally or recklessly applies force to person (B), or intentionally or recklessly causes person (B) to apprehend that force will be applied.
 In these circumstances person (A) will be guilty of an assault, unless a defence applies.

 An assault can take many different forms.
 In Victoria alone, there are four main separate and distinct charges that incorporate the word assault.
 There is “Assault” found at section 31 of the Crimes Act 1958, there is “Common Assault” (also known as unlawful assault) found at section 23 of the Summary Offences Act 1966, there is “Aggravated Assault” found at s24 of the Summary Offences Act 1966 and there is “Common Law Assault” (not legislated other than by reference to the penalty at section 320 of the Crimes Act).
 There are also charges that have the same elements as an assault but require the extra element of an injury to be made out at law, these offences are covered below.

 Dribbin & Brown Criminal Lawyers have handled thousands of cases relating to assault.
 We understand that the judiciary treats any criminal offence relating to violence very seriously and that preparation is important to achieving the right outcome.

 What are the potential charges in relation to assault offences against the person?

 Often the police lay a variety of charges including unlawful assault also known as common assault, assault in company, assault with a weapon, recklessly causing injury, recklessly causing serious injury, negligently causing serious injury, intentionally causing injury, intentionally causing serious injury, conduct endangering person, conduct endangering life, affray and riot.